Applications have now closed.

 Aimed at emerging producers currently working in the industry, the primary outcome of Future Producer School is to develop industry partnerships and provide industry knowledge and experience to up-and-coming producers that have the ambition to become international feature documentary producers.

 Future Producer School will help producers with limited exposure to key experience necessary in delivering feature documentary projects – in finance, distribution, production management, pitching and presenting projects to the industry in the UK and internationally.

-Future Producer School consists of a residential lab, one-to-one mentoring, matchmade meetings and networking.
+Future Producer School consists of a residential lab, one-to-one mentoring, one-to-one meetings and networking.
 The programme also prides itself on creating a network of talented and dynamic alumni who continue to support each other long after the course has finished.
-To find out more about the Future Producer School alumni, click here.

 Meet the Mentors: Bungalow Town Productions